How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 "rules": [

-"Use the newest session note in the folder as the main source.",
+"Use the newest session note in session-notes as the main source.",

 "Separate recap points, client commitments, coach tasks, and next-session items.",